kubeflow/training-operator/docs/proposals/2170-kubeflow-training-v2/README.md

 #### Example of TrainJob with Overrides

-This example shows how to override user-identity for sidecar container and add volume to the trainer container.
+This example shows how to override the user-identity for the sidecar container and add volume to the trainer container.

 ```yaml